Learn to Lead

 Train to be your very best

-If you have resolve and commitment, and enjoy taking charge in a team environment, you could make an excellent General Service Officer (GSO).
+If you have resolve and commitment, and enjoy taking charge in a team environment, you could make an excellent Army Officer.
 The Army provides expert leadership training through an 18-month intensive course (12 months for ADFA graduates) and will equip you with the skills required to lead a platoon of Soldiers in your nominated specialisation within one of these areas:

 - Military Police